jonas-jonas/orange-dawn-theme/README.md

 # Orange Dawn Theme

-Inspired by the Gatito theme, but with a few improvements.
+Inspired by the [Gatito theme](https://github.com/pawelgrzybek/gatito-theme), but with a few improvements.

+## Installation